Mystery Diner in Ottawa: JJ’s Pub offers stellar bar food at a great price

 A tavern, such as JJ’s Pub in downtown Ottawa, doesn’t have to reinvent the wheel when it comes to its food: Drinks and a great atmosphere will often bring in a crowd just as much as a robust menu.

-It does, however, provide delicious food options that make it a welcome dining destination.
-The price of just $42 provided a substantial meal for three people, a surprisingly low price at a time when the cost of everything seems to be going up.
+However, this pub does excel at delicious food options that make it a welcome dining destination.
+The price of just $42 provided a substantial meal for three people, a surprisingly low price at a time when the cost of items seems to be going up.

-The meal started with crunchy-on-the-outside, soft-on-the-inside pretzel bites that came with cheese sauce before leading to the main course of two burgers and a Reuben sandwich.
+The meal started with crunchy-on-the-outside, soft-on-the-inside pretzel bites that came with cheese sauce for dipping.
+It was the warm-up leading to the main course of two burgers and a Reuben sandwich.

-The first burger was a basic half-pound bacon-and-cheddar burger, with thick bacon smothered in cheese.
-The other burger was much the same, a Cowboy Burger served with cheese, barbecue sauce and an onion ring.
+The first burger was a traditional, half-pound, bacon-and-cheddar burger, with thick bacon smothered in cheese.
+The second selection was a Cowboy Burger served with cheese, barbecue sauce and an onion ring.

-The Reuben sandwich stood out for its delicious sauerkraut, a controversial condiment on a sandwich amongst this particular crowd even if it’s a typical Reuben ingredient.
-However JJ’s makes the sauerkraut for their Reuben is how sauerkraut should be made.
+The Reuben sandwich stood out, in part, for its delectable sauerkraut.
+Whatever type of sauerkraut it is that JJ’s serves in its Reuben, it sets the standard in the Mystery Diner’s opinion.

-JJ’s has a menu full of sandwiches, wings, chili, soup and other items.
+JJ’s has a menu full of sandwiches, wings, chili, creative soups and other items.

 With a few more weeks remaining in fall, JJ’s is a good spot for outdoor dining, just across from the Jordan block.
-For diners who prefer to stay indoors, JJ’s wood-paneled interior and floors give it a sophisticated, upscale bar feel.
+For diners who prefer to stay indoors, JJ’s wood-paneled interior and floors give it an inviting, upscale bar feel.

-Though don’t let that intimidate you.
-There’s still plenty of Chicago-area sports teams on the big screens and banter among the patrons to keep things loose, making it one of Ottawa’s best places to catch a game, especially when the Chicago teams are in playoff contention.
+There’s plenty of Chicago-area sports teams on the big screens and banter among the patrons to keep things loose, making it one of Ottawa’s best places to catch a game, especially when the Chicago teams are in playoff contention.

-At a time when everyone feels the need to make a special blend seasoning for a burger splashed with garlic aioli and lime (and there is a time and place for that), it’s nice to get a meal that’s satisfying from its core ingredients, with a cold drink.
+At a time when everyone feels the need to make a special blend seasoning for a burger splashed with garlic aioli and lime (and there is a time and place for that), it’s appealing to get a meal that’s satisfying based on its core ingredients, all the while pairing nicely with a cold drink.

 • The Mystery Diner is an employee at Shaw Media.
 The diner’s identity is not revealed to the restaurant staff before or during the meal.
 The Mystery Diner visits a different restaurant and then reports on the experience.
 If the Mystery Diner cannot recommend the establishment, we will not publish a story.